hlovdal/node-red-display-property/README.md

 [![downloads](https://img.shields.io/npm/dt/node-red-contrib-display-property.svg)](https://www.npmjs.com/package/node-red-contrib-display-property)
 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/vivereSmartGroup/node-red-contrib-display-property/master/LICENSE)

-# node-red-contirb-display-property
+# node-red-contrib-display-property

 A simple node that displays as its status the value of a message property that passes the node.
-Optional it can be configured to also show the daten and/or the time when the message passed.
+Optional it can be configured to also show the date and/or the time when the message passed.
 The intention of this node is to give you a better overview of the messages that pass your flows and support you debugging your flows by easily displaying the content of massage properties.

 ## Quick Start